Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_System-Modelling/queuing_systems.md

 (sec:queuing_systems)=
-# Queueing Systems #
+# Queuing Systems

-:::{note} Import from Pre-Lab
+:::{note} Refinement 1
-To Henning, I have moved some of my Pre-Lab Materials into this chapter as suggested on May 30th.
-All of the existing content in this chapter should be considered provisional at best.
+All of the existing content in this section should be considered provisional at best.
 :::

+We have previously introduced the concept of discrete event simulation and various modeling paradigms.
+Queuing systems represent a fundamental class of models used to analyze congestion and waiting lines.
+The goal of this section is to establish a mathematical and conceptual foundation for queuing theory, moving from statistical distributions to formal notation and performance metrics.

+## Foundations of Queuing

+At a high level, queuing models are stochastic systems driven by two primary random processes: the arrival of entities (customers, packets, jobs) and the processing of those entities (service times).
+Understanding these require a grasp of specific probability distributions that build the mathematics of waiting.

 ## The Exponential Distribution

 In probability courses and textbooks you may have heard about the exponential distribution, one of the most prototypical queuing systems ($M/M/1$) relies on the exponential distribution for its service times and inter-arrival rates.

 The exponential distribution's CDF is defined as the following: